Generic filters

 DescriptionAssessmentPre-requisitesVoluntary contributionSpecialist equipmentLeads toNoteQualification availableTo discuss contact

 This course follows Level 7 of the curriculum but has been designed for students who have found Algebra challenging at Year 11.
 This course offers five internally assessed papers, with the option of one further standard assessed as an external examination.
 This will suit students who feel that they achieve better results by completing the majority of the coursework through internal assessments during the year.
 New to you in this course will be Networks and a deeper exploration of the Statistical enquiry cycle.
 You will also continue to extend your trigonometric, probability theory and analysis skills.5 Achievement Standards that are internally assessed and 1 optional externally assessed paper.12 credits in Mathematics and Statistics at Level 1 (from either 11MS or 11MSI).Approx $20 for a set of workbooks.A graphic calculator is required for students who wish to take the optional external examination (a Casio model is recommended).
 This is important as it allows students to get comfortable with the necessary calculator functions prior to the assessments.
-If it is not possible for whānau to purchase such a calculator, please contact the Head of Mathematics to make alternative arrangements.Mathematics with Statistics Internal in Year 13 (13MSI).Students who achieve at Merit level in the Statistical Inference internal assessment and the optional Probability external examination may choose to take Year 13 Mathematics with Statistics (13MS).NCEA Level 2.Dave Wiggins.
+If it is not possible for whānau to purchase such a calculator, please contact the Head of Mathematics to make alternative arrangements.Mathematics with Statistics Internal in Year 13 (13MSI).Students who achieve at Merit level in the Statistical Inference internal assessment and the optional Probability external examination may choose to take Year 13 Mathematics with Statistics (13MS).NCEA Level 2.Lu Chen and Colleen Schuster

 Mathematics with Statistics, 13MS